Introduction

 -

-Temporal assignment problem: this is the case I talked about in the previous paragraph, in a long trajectory of actions that the agent has performed in its life, we cannot actually know what actions or what decisions specifically in the past that lead to a particular result in the future, thus it creates some kind of difficulty when trying to find the best policy to teach the agent.
+Temporal assignment: this is the case I talked about in the previous paragraph, in a long trajectory of actions that the agent has performed in its life, we cannot actually know what actions or what decisions specifically in the past that lead to a particular result in the future, thus it creates some kind of difficulty when trying to find the best policy to teach the agent.

 -

-Spatial assignment problem: this case is actually not happening in a single-agent setup, because its primary domain is in multi-agent setup.
+Spatial assignment: this case is actually not happening in a single-agent setup, because its primary domain is in multi-agent setup.
 In that scenario, we have multiple agents acting together collaboratively or competitively based on how we define the problem.
 When a specific result happens to all the agents in the system, we cannot actually know what is the true culprit of that result, assuming that we only care about which agent is the culprit (not a specific action in a particular agent’s action trajectories, that would be a space-time assignment problem, which is much harder).

 Exploration-Exploitation trade-off